- Category: Treasurer

 - There will be NO payments accepted at the John Logan Building.

 Tax Sale October 18, 2022.
 See Registration form below.
 The last day to register for this year's Tax Sale is October 4, 2022.
-Masks and social distancing required.
+This years Tax Sale will be Rams 2.
+Buyers will need to come to the Treasurer's office and drop off their checks and bids.
+Our office will email results and send a physical copy in the mail.

 Refundable Set-up Fee is $50.00, forfeited if no attendance to sale.